Dell XPS: XPS M1210

-A high performance ultra-portable (12.1-inch screen) notebook featuring a new case design, Intel Core Duo processor technology, an optional dedicated NVIDIA GeForce 7400 Go video card and an optional integrated web camera (1.3 megapixel).
+A high-performance ultra-portable (12.1-inch screen) notebook featuring a new case design, Intel Core Duo processor technology, an optional dedicated NVIDIA GeForce 7400 Go video card and an optional integrated web camera (1.3 megapixel).
 The M1210 also has optional WWAN (wireless wide area networking) features supporting 3G broadband services.
-With the standard battery, the laptop weights 1.9 kilograms.
-Unlike other 12-inch notebook computers, the M1210 features a built-in optical drive rather than an external.
+With the standard battery, the laptop weighs 1.9 kilograms.
+Unlike other 12-inch notebook computers, the M1210 features a built-in optical drive rather than an external one.
 This model was discontinued as of July 31, 2007.

 Gen 2

-Inspiron XPS Gen 2/XPS M170 (2005) – This successor to the Inspiron XPS, had replaced the desktop Pentium 4 with a Pentium M processor, which provided almost the same level of performance as the desktop Pentium 4 and reduced the weight from 9.06 lb to 8.6 lb.
-It featured a 17-inch widescreen display at the same resolution as the first generation.
-Due to the use of a mobile processor, this laptop was thinner and lighter than most other high performance gaming notebooks of its time.
-It has a design very similar to the XPS M1710.
-It was initially given the Nvidia GeForce 256 MiB 6800 Ultra Go GPU which was a Dell exclusive at the time.
+Inspiron XPS Gen 2/XPS M170 (2005) – This successor to the first Inspiron XPS replaced the desktop Pentium 4 processor of its predecessor with a mobile Pentium M processor, which provided almost the same level of performance as the desktop Pentium 4 at a lower clock rate and reduced the weight from 9.06 lb to 8.6 lb.
+Due to the use of a mobile processor instead of a desktop one, this laptop was thinner and lighter than most other high-performance gaming notebooks of its time and outputs less heat than with the desktop processors used prior.
+It has a design very similar to the later XPS M1710 and features a 17-inch widescreen display at the same resolution as the first generation.
+It was initially given the NVIDIA GeForce 256 MiB 6800 Ultra Go GPU, which was a Dell exclusive at the time.
 The laptop was rebranded as XPS M170 soon after the GeForce Go 7800 GTX was incorporated.
-The Inspiron 9300 was based on it, being substantially the same laptop with an ATI Mobility Radeon X300 in the base model.
+The Inspiron 9300 was based on this laptop with the same features and design, but with a 1440×900 screen resolution and an ATI Mobility Radeon X300 in the base model.

-XPS M140 (Late 2005) – The lower end model XPS computer that has a chassis identical to a Dell Inspiron E1405 laptop.
-This model features a choice of several Intel mobile processors, 14.1-inch widescreen and between 512 MiB to 2 GiB of RAM.
-This model being more media-oriented than gaming currently does not feature a dedicated graphics card.
-This model has been replaced by the E1405, a 14.1-inch laptop physically similar the M140.
+XPS M140 (Late 2005) – The lower-end model XPS computer that was based on the Dell Inspiron 630m laptop.
+This model features a choice of several Intel mobile processors, a 14.1-inch widescreen and between 512 MiB to 2 GiB of RAM.
+This model, being more media-oriented than gaming, does not feature a dedicated graphics card.
+This model has been replaced by the Inspiron E1405, a 14.1-inch laptop physically similar to the M140.
 It features the newer Intel Core Duo processors and Intel's 945 chipset.
 It is no longer classified as an XPS laptop, however.